 If you are unable to fix the problem after following the steps on that page, start Firefox in Safe Mode, by following the instructions below:

-- At the top of the Firefox window, click the button, go over to the menuOn the menu bar, click the menuAt the top of the Firefox window, click the and select menu .
+, click and select .
 Firefox will start up with the Firefox Safe Mode dialog.
 Note: You can also start Firefox in Safe Mode by holding down the shift key while starting Firefox.holding down the option key while starting Firefox.quitting Firefox and then going to your Terminal and running:

 You may need to specify the Firefox installation path (e.g. /usr/lib/firefox)